camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

 ```

-We just need to import this json and bind to selectOptions in `delegateSelect.js` as follows :
+We just need to import this JSON and bind to `selectOptions` in `delegateSelect.js` as follows :

 ```
   var selectValues = require('./delegateSelect.json');